-The following objectives derived from the above aims will form the basis of our decisions when planning a scheme of work.
+The following aims will form the basis of our decisions when planning a scheme of work.
 Assessment will also be related to these objectives:

-- to develop pupils' enjoyment and interest in science and an appreciation of its contribution to all aspects of everyday life. - to develop a knowledge and appreciation of the contribution made by famous scientists to our knowledge of the world including scientists from different cultures - to encourage pupils to relate their scientific studies to applications and effects within the real world - to develop a knowledge of the science contained within the programmes of study of the National Curriculum.
+- to develop pupils' enjoyment and interest in science and an appreciation of its contribution to all aspects of everyday life. - to develop a knowledge and appreciation of the contribution made by famous scientists to our knowledge of the world including recognition of scientists from different cultures and 'scientists just like me' including a mini unit Smashing stereotypes in science. - to encourage pupils to relate their scientific studies to applications and effects within the real world - to develop a knowledge of the science contained within the programmes of study of the National Curriculum.

-To build on pupils' curiosity and

-sense of awe of the natural world
+To build on pupils' curiosity and sense of awe of the natural world